ctkelley/N3Presults/README.md

 - The notebook should open, when it does click on ```cell``` and select the ```run all``` option.

 ## The tricky stuff.
-To fully understand this material you'll need to understand how ```nsol.jl``` from [SIAMFANLEquations.jl](https://github.com/ctkelley/SIAMFANLEquations.jl).
+To fully understand this material you'll need to understand how to use ```nsol.jl``` from [SIAMFANLEquations.jl](https://github.com/ctkelley/SIAMFANLEquations.jl).
 The solver is well documented in the
 [book](https://my.siam.org/Store/Product/viewproduct/?ProductId=44313635) and the
 [notebook](https://github.com/ctkelley/NotebookSIAMFANL).